itachi0071998/spring-couchbase-kafka/README.md

 # spring-couchbase-kafka
 ## What is Spring?
 This Spring Boot reactive demo project exposes a RESTful web API to apply CRUD (create, read, update, delete) operations on a simple Product object, which is persisted in a couchbase database.
-And also to produce the message using reactive kafka and consuming and marking it as acknowledged.
+It also produces the message using reactive kafka and consuming and marking it as acknowledged.
 The implementation was done in the reactive Webflux stack, which is an alternative to the more commonly known Spring Web MVC stack.

 For more information about Webflux, visit https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html